 Trulli usually have a circular shape and roofs in the shape of a cone, made with grey tiles and often crowned by a pointy rooftop decoration.

-Trulli are each different one from the other however, they all tend to have some characteristics in common.
+Trulli are all different from one another, hoowever, they all tend to have some characteristics in common.

 The most common shape for a trullo is a circular base and therefore curved walls.